 Hybrid or Composite Systems

 Using a guitar clip microphone, you face an apparent problem: what to do when the stage feedback is too noisy or need to support your guitar tone with another texture like the percussion on your fingers’ strings or body?
 There are several solutions on the market such as the built-in microphone magnetic pickup.
-K and K Trinity Solo Mini combines a contact pickup’s natural sound with an adjustable microphone.
+K and K Trinity Solo Mini combine a contact pickup’s natural sound with an adjustable microphone.
 These systems are normally the most expensive solutions given the complexity of involved parts.

 Magnetic or Sound Hole Pickup